Frequently Asked Questions

 12. I need a printed copy of my report.
 How do I do this?

-- To print a copy of the report, enter the Preview section and using your web browser functions, select File and then Print.
+- Unfortunately, you can't print a report directly within the system itself.
+To print a copy of the report, enter the Preview section and using your web browser functions, select File and then Print.
 Alternatively, in the Preview section, select Edit, then Select All, then Copy, Past Special, and then Unformatted Text into a blank Word document.
 It is recommended that you then save this file as a PDF if you intend to email it to someone so that no edits can be made to that document.

 13. I'd like to email a copy of my report to someone.